-Why you applied for the Aura CDT: The Aura CDT represents an opportunity to contribute in a useful industry that I think is economically and environmentally crucial for our future.
-The fact that my PhD will be directly tackling an issue at the forefront of the offshore wind industry is both intriguing and inspiring.
+Why you applied for the Aura CDT: The Aura CDT represents an opportunity to contribute in a useful industry that I think is socially, economically and environmentally crucial for our future.
+The fact that my PhD will be tackling an important query at the forefront of the offshore wind industry is both intriguing and inspiring.

 For an informal discussion, call +44 (0) 1482 463331